alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 ## Outro

-I hope you enjoyed it and you learned a couple of things about the stack.
-As usual, to be continued!
-Let me know if you have something you would like me to cover in the next chapter.
+I hope that you enjoyed this and learned a couple of things about the stack.
+As usual, this will be continued!
+Let me know if you have anything you would like me to cover in the next chapter.

 ### Questions?
 Feedback?